0xProject/EIPs/EIPS/eip-tbd.md

 ### eth_getStateDiff

-Returns the state trie and storage trie diffs for the requested block.
+Returns the state trie and nested storage trie diffs for the requested block.

 ```
 {